Breathtaking Places You Must Visit If You Only Have 1 Week in Bhutan

 The Kingdom of Bhutan is a small country located in the eastern Himalayas with India to its south and sharing a border with China in the north.
 Though Bhutan is only a tiny dot on the world map, visitors travel to “The Last Shangri-La” for its rich culture, adventure offerings, pristine nature and spiritual landmarks.

 It is, without a doubt, one of the most uncrowded and untouched destinations I have ever had the privilege of traveling to, and offers an incredible immersive cultural experience that you don’t find in many places around the world anymore.
+Planning on going sightseeing in Bhutan?
 Read on for some essential Bhutan travel tips, as well as a roundup of the best places to visit in Bhutan for first time visitors!

 Here’s something you need to know about Bhutan: though places aren’t far apart, the roads are extremely winding and driving time is longer than you’d expect.
 To give you an idea, Bhutan is only 240 KM wide but it would take 2 days of driving to get from east to west.

 So how long should you spend in Bhutan?
 For first time visitors to Bhutan, I would recommend 7-10 days.
-During that time, you’re likely to tour the Western circuit including Paro, Thimpu, Punakha and Haa Valley – you can explore these cities easily in 1 week.
+During that time, you’re likely to tour the Western circuit including Paro, Thimpu, Punakha and Haa Valley – you can explore these cities easily as part of your 1 week Bhutan itinerary.
 If you have more than a week, you can then venture onwards to places like Bumthang and Gangtey Valley in Central Bhutan.

 Things you need to know before you travel to Bhutan